 Once we have a pairing function $\langle -, - \rangle$ and its inverse $\textsf{split}$ we can use them to encode all sorts of other data.

-For example, we may encode lists of natural numbers, i.e. elements of the set
+For example, we may encode lists of natural numbers as numbers.
+The set of all lists of natural numbers, $\mathbb{N}^\ast$, is defined by the following rules.

 \[\begin{aligned} \phi_\ast([]) &= 0 \\ \phi_\ast(n:ns) &= 1 + \langle n, \phi_\ast(ns) \rangle \end{aligned}\]